grinnellm/SpawnIndex/README.md

 ## Example

-This example shows how we estimate the biomass of Pacific Herring that spawned and produced eggs which were removed from the population by a given spawn-on-kelp (SOK) fishery.
-First, we calculate the conversion factor for the number of Pacific Herring eggs to the spawn index (i.e., biomass) in tonnes, t.
+This example shows how to estimate the biomass of Pacific Herring that spawned and produced eggs which were removed from the population by a spawn-on-kelp (SOK) fishery.
+First, load the SpawnIndex package in the usual way.

 ``` r
 library(SpawnIndex)
 ```

     ## This is SpawnIndex version 0.2.0.

+Then, load the default parameter values for spawn index calculations, and calculate the conversion factor for the number of Pacific Herring eggs to the spawn index (i.e., biomass) in tonnes, t.

 ``` r
 data(pars)